Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

             to the CMAF ingest specification interface defined in this document.
           - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting from redundant stream creation, avoiding timeline discontinuities as much as possible
-          - In case the receiver fails it will reconnect and resend as defined in #{failover}
+          - In case the receiver fails it will reconnect and resend as defined in the section on failover
-          - In case the live encoder source fails it will restart and perform the steps as detailed in #{failover_source}
+          - In case the live encoder source fails it will restart and perform the steps as detailed in the section on failover

    The live encoder source can be deployed in the cloud or on a baremetal server or even as a dedicated hardware.
    The live encoder source may have some tools or configuration API's to author the CMAF tracks and feed